Personality Type and Relationships - What Actually Matters

 Real-world impact: A partner high in neuroticism might spiral after a cancelled date ("They don't care about me anymore") while a stable partner adjusts without emotional drama ("Plans change, we'll reschedule").
 Over time, the cumulative stress of managing emotional volatility erodes satisfaction for both partners.

-How to compensate: High-neuroticism individuals benefit from therapy, mindfulness practices, and explicit agreements about how to handle emotional spikes.
+Repair move: High-neuroticism individuals benefit from therapy, mindfulness practices, and explicit agreements about how to handle emotional spikes.
 Partners can learn to validate emotions without being consumed by them.

 2. Agreeableness